 SHRIMPS: Shrimp is a small free-swimming crustacean with an elongated body, typically marine and frequently of commercial importance as food.
 Interestingly shrimps are one of the largest Agricultural exports of Nigeria.
 The demand for shrimp is high in countries like France, the USA, the UK, China, Spain, Belgium, Portugal, etc.

 SNAIL: Good quantity of snail production could fetch you a whole lot of foreign exchange.
 There is a ready market for your product and snails are in high demand in European countries and America.
 Snail is easy to rear and it does not require much to feed it.

 CHILI PEPPER: Starting a chili pepper Agro export business is one of the most profitable businesses to do.
 Nigeria is blessed with good weather which supports the proper growth and production of the internationally accepted pepper.
 Germany, UK, USA, Canada, France… these are countries you can export chili pepper.

-FRUIT JUICE: Fruit juice has a great potential for export especially on the west coast where indeed a lot of export is taking place.
-Nigeria has so many naturally grown fruit all over the country which provide the best of fruit juice products of great quality.
+FRUIT JUICE: Fruit juice has a great potential for export, especially on the west coast where indeed a lot of export is taking place.
+Nigeria has so many naturally grown fruit all over the country which provide the best fruit juice products of great quality.